MacBook Air M2 Review: Bigger Screen, Better Camera, Faster Chip

-Apple's MacBook Air is a computer I've sometimes described over the years as "the most universally useful laptop you can buy."
-That's because in the 14 years since the product line launched, it has attempted to hit a delicate balance between price, portability, ease of use and features.
-And Apple has succeeded in nailing that formula more often than not.
+In the 14 years since the MacBook Air line launched, I've often described it as "the most universally useful laptop you can buy."
+That's because the Air has always attempted to hit a delicate balance between price, portability, ease of use and features.
+And since 2008, Apple has succeeded in nailing that formula more often than not.

 Thanks to a new design, a larger display (13.6 inches versus the previous 13.3 inches), a faster M2 chip and a long-awaited upgrade to a higher-res webcam, I feel comfortable keeping that "universally useful" title for the new 2022 version of the MacBook Air, with one caveat.
 At $1,199, the $200 increase over the traditional $999 MacBook Air starting price is a disappointment.
 Note that we're reviewing the step-up $1,499 configuration, which adds more GPU cores and more storage space (but still only includes 8GB of RAM).